ijcd/taggart/README.md

 [Documentation](http://hexdocs.pm/taggart/)

-There is a [blog post](https://medium.com/@ijcd/announcing-taggart-4e62b485e882) with and introduction and more documentation.
+There is a [blog post](https://medium.com/@ijcd/announcing-taggart-4e62b485e882) with an introduction and more documentation.

 ## Installation